yiwinking/yiwinking.github.com/_posts/blog/2012-5-15-ruby-or-rails-exception.md

 ###rails exception

-Rhere are two articles for rails exception, they may be good examples for us.
+There are two articles for rails exception, they may be good examples for us.

 http://clark1231.iteye.com/blog/1446693